 Our faculty and student services staff do an excellent job helping students to reach their goals and succeed in our program.
 The percentage of freshman students returning to the School of Journalism and Mass Communications as sophomores is among the highest at the university.
 These numbers demonstrate the personal attention and commitment extended to every student.

 Three-quarters of our students return to the school as a sophomore.
-Of the 25% that we lose, over half transfer to another department within the university.
+Of those we lose, more than half transfer to another department within the university.
 We view this as good advising and helping 18-year-olds understand proper educational paths.